-Have you ever been in situation to answer somebody's question with 'Yes and No'?
+Have you ever been in a situation to answer somebody's question with 'Yes and No'?
 Well, it is definitely one of those answers they are teaching politicians to answer every time they need to use some evasive maneuvers in order to avoid discussions they don't want to get into.
-But in this case, the answer to the question from the title, or expanded a little with: "Are you really behind the wheel of your body?" is really 'Yes and No'.
+But in this case, the answer to the question from the title, or expanded a little with, "Are you really behind the wheel of your body?" is really 'Yes and No'.
 And nothing could be closer to the truth.
-The keyword is of course Parasitology, a very complex scientific research that is trying to understand properly all the macro and micro organisms who can't live without other living beings and usually do that without their consent and rather use them to live their entire or partial life which in most cases leads to host's malfunction, to use raw mechanical word.
-They only leave hosts in case of their death or if the host's environment is exploited to the level of uselessness for parasitic survival or simply to follow natural circle of life i.e. to lay eggs outside host environment.
+The keyword is, of course, parasitology, a very complex scientific research that is trying to understand properly all the macro and microorganisms who can't live without other living beings and usually do that without their consent and rather use them to live their entire or partial life, which in most cases leads to the host's malfunction, to use a raw mechanical word.
+They only leave hosts in case of their death or if the host's environment is exploited to the level of uselessness for parasitic survival or simply to follow the natural circle of life, i.e., to lay eggs outside the host environment.

-.... about a nice plot for a novel.
-And that is exactly what Tom Knox did with his thriller called "The Deceit" and amazingly wrapped plot that connects origin of all religions, ancient Egypt, domesticated cats, Toxoplasma gondii and everything that might come out of this twist glued together.
-True or partially true or not at all, this book inspired me to learn something that I didn't know before and of course pushed me for a little web research that ended with this blog post.
-This is actually a second time that Tom Knox, a.k.a Sean Thomas, forced me to do some more reading about the background of his novel - first time it was after his "Genesis Secret" in post Supermarket Religion and needless to say I recommend both books and looking forward for more of his work.
-I am already hinted for "The Marks of Cain" which apparently offers similar travel from the history of man.
+...about a nice plot for a novel.
+And that is exactly what Tom Knox did with his thriller called "The Deceit" and amazingly wrapped plot that connects the origins of all religions, ancient Egypt, domesticated cats, Toxoplasma gondii, and everything that might come out of this twist glued together.
+True or partially true or not at all, this book inspired me to learn something that I didn't know before and, of course, pushed me for a little web research that ended with this blog post.
+This is actually a second time that Tom Knox, a.k.a.
+Sean Thomas, forced me to do some more reading about the background of his novel—the first time it was after his "Genesis Secret" in post Supermarket Religion and needless to say, I recommend both books and am looking forward to more of his work.
+I am already hinted at "The Marks of Cain", which apparently offers similar travel from the history of man.
 Stay tuned.

 T. gondii refs: